President's Park

-President's Park, located in Downtown Washington, D.C., encompasses the White House and includes the Eisenhower Executive Office Building, the Treasury Building, and grounds; the White House Visitor Center; Lafayette Square; and The Ellipse.
+President's Park, located in downtown Washington, D.C., encompasses the White House and includes the Eisenhower Executive Office Building, the Treasury Building, and grounds; the White House Visitor Center; Lafayette Square; and the Ellipse.
 President's Park was the original name of Lafayette Square.

-The current President's Park is administered by the National Park Service.
+President's Park is administered by the National Park Service.

 The park is officially referred to as President's Park or The White House and President's Park.

 White House and adjacent buildings

-Washington, D.C. was designated as the site for the United States capital in the 1790 Residence Act, with authority given to President George Washington to ready the capital for the government by June 1800.
+In 1790, under the Residence Act, Philadelphia was designated as the nation's temporary capital while the permanent capital was constructed in Washington, D.C.
 Contests were held to solicit designs for both the United States Capitol and what was then called the President's House.
 James Hoban's design was selected, and he supervised the construction.

+In 1800, the new national capital in Washington, D.C., was finalized and opened.

-Later on, the future "White House" was expanded with the West Wing and East Wing, which now houses the office of the president and staff.
+The White House was later expanded with the addition of the West Wing and East Wing, which now houses the office of the president and presidential staff.
 The White House grounds include the South Lawn, Rose Garden, Jacqueline Kennedy Garden, and North Lawn.

-To the west of the White House, across from the West Wing is the Eisenhower Executive Office Building (formerly State, War, and Navy) and to the east is the Treasury Building.
+To the west of the White House, across from the West Wing is the Eisenhower Executive Office Building, formerly the Department of State, War, and Navy, and to the east is the Treasury Building.